-112. The ZTV suggests potential views of the built development would be available from only a few roads in the study area (a small section of the A483, B4392 and some local roads).
+115. The ZTV suggests potential views of the built development would be available from only a few roads in the study area (a small section of the A483, B4392 and some local roads).
 However, roads in this landscape are characteristically bounded by mature hedgerows with numerous hedgerow trees, as indicated in several photographs above and as mentioned as characteristic within the Guilsfield Rolling Farmlands AA description.
-As a result, views of the built development are extremely limited in reality, with fieldwork indicating that visibility of the building is only available for short stretches or sections of a few local roads, as illustrated by Viewpoints 2, 3 and 6-8 where a moderate/minor impact on motorists is the highest level of impact found.
+As a result, views of the steel portal frame building, fencing and gate are extremely limited in reality, with fieldwork indicating that visibility of the proposal is only available for short stretches or sections of a few local roads, as illustrated by Viewpoints 2, 3 and 6-8 where a moderate/minor impact on motorists is the highest level of impact found, although minor or lower impacts would more generally occur from most routes, as Viewpoints 3 and 6-8 illustrate.
+This would be prior to the addition of the woodland planting and earthworks.
+At a point of ten years post implementation, minor/negligible impacts on motorists are predominantly expected from most local roads, including Viewpoint 3.
 Viewpoints 1, 4 and 5 illustrate screened views from local roads.